Halleck45/ast-php-parse/README.md

 ## Dependencies

 No dependencies are required.
-PHP is built-in thanks to [static-php-cli](https://github.com/crazywhalecc/static-php-cli).

 ## Usage

 ### As C library

-Build tthe project.
+Build the project.

 Then you'll find the library in `source/embed-test` directory.